How to Choose the Ideal Pillow for a Healthy Sleep

 Best Pillow for Hot Sleepers

 If you are prone to sweating or generally don't prefer a warm environment during sleep, opt for a cooling pillow.
 A cooling pillow, like latex, does not trap heat but helps you cool down for a restful night's sleep.
-Look for a breathable mattress and beddings for a comfortable feeling even during hotter seasons.
+Look for a breathable mattress and bedding to keep you cool even in hotter weather.

 Time to Replace Your Pillow

-If you've been dealing with a saggy, bumpy, and uncomfortable pillow for years (you probably accumulated lots of sweats, oils, and dust mites over time that add to the discomfort), it's time to let go of your inconvenience and invest in high-quality replacements.
+If you've been dealing with a saggy, bumpy, and uncomfortable pillow for years (you've probably accumulated lots of sweat, oils, and dust mites over time that add to the discomfort), it's time to let go of your inconvenience and invest in high-quality replacements.